-When the Center for Civilians in Conflict began operating in Afghanistan in 2003, raising concerns with international forces about civilian casualties.
-At the time, civilian protection was not a priority for international forces, and little help was available for civilians who had been harmed.
-That has changed, thanks in part to our work.
+Center for Civilians in Conflict began operating in Afghanistan in 2003, raising concerns with international forces about civilian casualties.
+At the time, civilian protection was not a priority for international forces and little help was available for civilians who had been harmed.
+Thankfully this changed, thanks in part to CIVIC’s work.

-Since the end of the ISAF mission in December 2014, CIVIC has offered the Afghan government practical solutions to avoid and respond to civilian harm—including training for its forces, a way to track civilian casualties, opportunities to learn from international forces’ experiences, and recommendations to improve post-harm assistance mechanisms.
-We issued a report, Saving Ourselves: Security Transition and Impact on Civilian Protection, which assessed protection concerns in Baghlan, Kandahar, Kunduz, and Nangarhar after most international forces left and how civilians perceive security forces’ efforts at protection, including on how civilians cope with deteriorating security and how they protect themselves.
+Since the end of NATO’s ISAF mission in December 2014, CIVIC has offered the Afghan government practical solutions to avoid and respond to civilian harm, including training for its forces, a way to track civilian casualties, opportunities to learn from international forces’ experiences, and recommendations to improve post-harm assistance mechanisms.
+Our report, Saving Ourselves: Security Transition and Impact on Civilian Protection, assessed protection concerns in Baghlan, Kandahar, Kunduz, and Nangarhar after the departure of international forces, and the way in which civilians perceive security forces’ efforts at protection, including how civilians cope with deteriorating security and how they protect themselves.

 We have provided technical assistance to the Afghan government in coordination with NATO’s Resolute Support Mission to develop an Afghan Civilian Casualty Mitigation Team (CCMT) to better enable the Afghan government and security forces to track, analyze, and mitigate civilian harm.
 We have examined efforts at government post-harm assistance programs and offered detailed recommendations to improve them.
 Additionally, in 2015, at the invitation of the Afghan government and NATO, we conducted an assessment and provided technical advice to the government on gaps in assessing civilian harm as well as on a national civilian casualty mitigation and prevention policy.